 Contact your doctor first.
 They will assess your symptoms and the next steps.
-Your doctor will schedule a telephone or video telehealth visit to determine if you should:
+Your doctor will schedule a virtual or office visit to determine if you should:

 - visit a COVID-19 drive-up testing site

-- be seen in-person at a Duke Health Respiratory Triage and Care clinic.
-These clinics are available throughout the Triangle to treat people with respiratory symptoms.
+- be seen in-person at a Duke Health Respiratory Care Clinic.

 Appointments Are Required for Respiratory Care or COVID Testing